-We are asking you to approve an amendment to the Plan to increase the number of shares of our common stock available for the granting of awards under the Plan from its current limit of 12,026,147 to 25,000,000, or an increase of 12,973,853 shares.
-Based on our projected usage, the Compensation Committee estimates that the shares available under the Plan after this amendment will be sufficient to provide grants until 2025.
-However, we cannot predict these factors with certainty, and the share reserve under the Plan could last for a shorter or longer time.
+Therefore, we are asking you to approve an amendment to the Plan to increase the number of shares of our common stock available for the granting of awards under the Plan from its current limit of 987,301 shares to 2,750,000 shares, or an increase of 1,762,600 shares.
+Based on our projected usage, the Compensation Committee estimates that the shares available under the Plan after this amendment will be sufficient to provide grants until 2026.
+This timeline is simply an estimate used to determine the number of shares of common stock requested under the Long-Term Incentive Plan, assuming the potential for maximum achievement of performance goals under performance-based awards.
+However, future circumstances may require a change to expected equity grant practices.
+Our share usage may vary from our historical practice depending on a number of factors, including the size of our workforce, and the share reserve under the Plan could last for a shorter or longer time.
 Only the number of available shares is amended by this amendment.
 The other terms and conditions of the Plan remain unchanged.
 A copy of the proposed amended Plan is attached to this Proxy Statement as Annex A.